OrkoHunter/orkohunter/content/home/all_blog_posts.md

 # Recent Posts widget.
 # This widget displays recent posts from `content/blog/`.
-widget = "custom-posts"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 35  # Order that this section will appear. headless = true
+widget = "custom-posts"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 37  # Order that this section will appear. headless = true

-title = "Recent Posts"
+title = "Recent posts"
-subtitle = "Category: Non-Tech"
+subtitle = "Technology and Literature"

 # Number of recent posts to list.
-count = 10
+count = 20

 # View.
 #   1 = List